red/red/README.md

 1. The resulting binary is in red-system/builds/.
 Windows users need to open a DOS console and run hello.exe from there.

 The %rsc.r script is only a wrapper script around the compiler, for testing purpose.
-It accepts a -v[vvv] option for verbose logs.
+It accepts a `-v <integer!>` option for verbose logs.
 Try it with:

-    >> do/args %rsc.r "-vvvv %tests/hello.reds"
+    >> do/args %rsc.r "-v 4 %tests/hello.reds"

 Cross-compilation support
 -------------------------
 From Windows, to emit Linux executables:

-    >> do/args %rsc.r "-f ELF %tests/hello.reds"
+    >> do/args %rsc.r "-t Linux %tests/hello.reds"

 From Linux, to emit Windows executables:

-    >> do/args %rsc.r "-f PE %tests/hello.reds"
+    >> do/args %rsc.r "-t MSDOS %tests/hello.reds"